hmcts/design-system/app/views/components/primary-navigation/README.md

 ## When not to use this component

-Do not use the Primary Navigation component for a citizen facing service because they already have their own primary navigation component in the header.
+Don't use this for citizen facing services as they should use the GOV.UK Design System's [header and navigation](https://design-system.service.gov.uk/components/header/) component.

-## Examples
+## With inline search

-### Inline search

 You can configure this component to show an inline search form.
 Use this type of search when users can search everything within a service.